Things to do

 Since 2019, Holkham Hall The Old Servants’ Hall has been open for visitors to see.
 Whilst used for many recreational gatherings, this room holds its own place in history for its exotic collections.
 Home to an extensive and well-mounted natural history collection of over 120 examples of mostly local species, you will also find a Billiard Table, George II library armchairs, George III tub chair and Georgian tables.

 The Grade II listed fountain to the south of the Hall depicts Perseus and Andromeda, a Greek legend where Perseus rescued Andromeda from being sacrificed to a monster to appease Poseidon, the Sea God.
 The fountain was created by Charles Raymond Smith and was built circa 1850.
 Using recirculated and filtered water from the bowl of the fountain, the water is pumped through the twenty-five water jets secluded in the sculpture.
-An impressive site to behold when the hall is open.
+An impressive sight to behold when the Hall is open.

 Thomas Coke was an avid collector of art and had a passion for landscape painting.
 Holkham contains one of the greatest private collections of works by the celebrated French landscape artist Claude Lorrain, which are primarily displayed in the Landscape Room.
 He also collected works by Vanvitelli, Dughet, Rubens, Van Dyck, Carlo Maratta and many others amongst the most fashionable painters of his time, creating his idea of a perfect temple of the arts.
 Although later Earls added to the collection and moved pictures around to their taste, the 7th Earl recreated Thomas Coke’s original hang as far as possible.